marekmurawski/ace/README.md

 0.0.5

 - added option to toggle active line highlighting
-- corrected selection color in monokai theme
+- corrected selection color in monokai theme to black
+- added new theme - Sublime Monokai - by NicNLD

 0.0.4